Yoga Etiquette: 10 rules

 8. I’m nervous to come to my first class, I don’t want to be the only one not knowing what to do.

-We now offer ‘BEGINNER’S YOGA’ for complete beginners.
+We now offer ‘BEGINNER’S HATHA YOGA’ for complete beginners & anyone that prefers a slower practice.
 Other recommended classes for beginners are Hatha, Yin&Yang or BarreYoga.
 Know that there are new students starting all the time, every day.
-The person next to you in class might have just started too.
+The person next to you in most classes might have just started too.
 We don’t teach too fast, so you will be able to follow along just fine.
 And after a couple of classes you will know the basics and feel very comfortable.
 You may start at any time you like in the year!

-*Please wait until you have attended 10+ classes before coming to Vinyasa Flow – it is quite sporty and requires a basic foundation.
+*Please wait until you have attended 15+ classes before coming to Vinyasa Flow – it is quite sporty and requires a basic foundation and knowledge of the ‘names’ of the poses in order to stay safe.

 9. I have a lot of back pain.
 I hear from my doctor and friends that yoga will help.
 I’m scared I will make it worse, what do you suggest?